The Gouffre Berger

 "First -1000 meters underground"

-For cavers, the Berger chasm is like Everest... a myth.
+For cavers the Gouffre Berger is like Everest ... a myth.
 The cave's fame stems from the fact that it is the first in the world where cavers have reached the mythical depth of -1,000 meters.

-From 1954 to 1963, it was even the deepest known chasm in the world.
+From 1954 to 1963, it was even the deepest known cave in the world.
 To this day, the network continues to expand with new discoveries.

-The beginning of the story 1947 The sassenage vats
+The beginning of the story 1947 The Cuves de sassenage

-The story begins here, with no other objective than to discover the origin of the water that comes out of the vats at Sassenage near Grenoble.
-It’s an unplanned story that unfolds from unpredictable success to hoped-for success, and still doesn’t stop.
+The story begins here, with no other objective than to discover the origin of the water that comes out of the cuves de Sassenage near Grenoble.
+It’s an unplanned story that unfolds from surprises, hopes and success, that doesn’t stop.

 1953 - The discovery Depth reached -350 m

-he first entrance, later named “Gouffre Berger”, was discovered on May 24, 1953 by speleologist Joseph Berger and his colleagues.
-In October, it was established from the coloration of the water in the chasm that it did indeed correspond to the Sassenage vats.
+The first entrance, later named “Gouffre Berger”, was discovered on 24 th May, 1953 by speleologist Joseph Berger and his colleagues.
+In October, it was confirmed from dye-testing of the water in the cave that it did indeed connect to the Cuves de Sassenage.

 Entrée gouffre Berger mini